sthaid/proj_reversi/README.md

 When the look ahead depth is reached, or the game is over, then a heuristic evaluation of the board is performed.
 The move is chosen which leads to the highest heuristic value.

-The heuristic evaluation takes the following into account, listed in order of importance:
-- winning
-- number of corner squares
-- number of squares diagonally inside an unoccupied corner
-- number of possible moves

-## Future Impovements

-Improve heuristic evaluation.
-For example check for edge patterns that lead to corner capture.